SeamusX7/SeamusX7/README.md

 ## I'm a Student, Developer and Technology enthusiast!
 - 🎓 I'm currently working on my final year college thesis!
-- 👩‍💻 I'm currently learning Laravel.
+- 👩‍💻 I'm currently learning React Native.
 - 🥅 2020 Goal: Contribute more to the Stack Overflow community.
 - 🚴‍♂️ Fun fact: I love to cycle in my spare time.